DiskFrame/disk.frame/cran-comments.md

 Fixed the note
 - non-canonical URL to CRAN package which I had missed in resubmission 2

+## Resubmission 2
+Fixed note
+* CRAN URL not in canonical form

 ## Resubmission
 previously fixed notes
 * Non-FOSS package license (file LICENSE): now using MIT + file LICENSE in correct format